reflectivity/reflectivity.github.io/workshops/workshop_2025/index.md

 ## Friday 27th June: Concluding Plenary Session

-In the final session of the workshop we will summarise the working group discussions and look to the future with some further science talks
+In the final session of the workshop we summarised the working group discussions and closed the meeting with a final science talk:

 **12:00-14:30 (UK), 13:00-15:30 (Europe), 07:00-09:30 (US East coast), 21:00-23:30 (Australia East coast):**